-- BAKE.
+- Bake.
 Place both baking sheets in the prepared oven and bake for 1 1/2 hours.
-Flip apples over and continue baking for 1 more hour, until the apples are crispy.
+Flip apples over and continue baking for 1 more hour, or until the apples have reached your desired crispiness.

 - Slice the apples thin.
 The thinner they are, the quicker they’ll cook and the more crispy they’ll get.
 It’s important to cut them into same sized slices too, so that they evenly cook in the oven.
 If you have a mandoline, you can use that instead of a knife if preferred.

 - Spread in a single layer.
-Make sure none of the slices are touching and spread them out evenly on your baking sheets.
-This way they don’t stick together and all of the outsides get crispy and delicious.
+Make sure none of the slices are touching and spread them out evenly on your pan.
+This way they don’t stick together and all of the outsides will get crispy and delicious.

 Cinnamon Apple Chips

-- Preheat oven to 225ºF.
-Lay out the apple slices on two parchment-lined baking sheets.
+- Preheat the oven to 225ºF.
+Arrange the apple slices in an even layer on two parchment-lined baking sheets.

-- Mix together the sugar and cinnamon in a small bowl.
-Then sprinkle the mixture over the tops of the apples.
-If using maple syrup, simply brush the tops of the apples.
+- In a small bowl, mix together the sugar and cinnamon.
+Sprinkle over the apples.
+If using maple syrup, simply brush on the tops of the apples.

-- Place both baking sheets in the prepared oven and bake for 1 1/2 hours.
-Flip apples over and continue baking for 1 more hour, until the apples are crispy.
-Let cool and store in an airtight container for up to 1 week.
-Enjoy!
+- Place both baking sheets in the oven and bake 1 1/2 hours.
+Flip apples over and continue baking 1 more hour, or until the apples are crispy.
+Let cool and enjoy!

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.